Are Chemical Drain Cleaners Safe?

-If you’re like a lot of people, you have childhood memories of your father or grandfather trying to unclog a sink or bathtub drain with a harsh chemical drain cleaner.
-Should you do the same now that you have your own home?
+If you’re like a lot of people, you have childhood memories of your father or grandfather trying to unclog a sink or bathtub drain with a harsh chemical drain cleaner, hot water, baking soda, or bleach to get that blockage cleared.
+Should you do the same now that you are a homeowner if you encounter a clog in your plumbing system and are in need of drain cleaning?

-If you experience a stubborn clog, should you run out to the nearest grocery store or superstore for a bottle of chemical drain cleaner?
+If you experience a stubborn clog, should you run out to the nearest grocery store or superstore for a bottle of liquid drain cleaner or chemical drain cleaner like Drano or Liquid Plumber, to get rid of that build-up or clear out a garbage disposal?
 Not so fast.

-According to Consumer Reports, “chemical drain cleaners are among the most dangerous household products,” which isn’t surprising since they are made out of lye and manufactured to cut through grease, soap scum, hair and other sludge that clogs pipes.
+According to Consumer Reports, “chemical drain cleaners are among the most dangerous household products,” which isn’t surprising since they are made out of lye and manufactured for chemical reactions to cut through grease, soap scum, hair and other sludge that causes build-up and clogged drains.

 While these harsh chemicals may seem like they will do the trick, chemical drain cleaners are often unnecessary.
 Usually, a good old-fashioned method, such as a wire hanger with a hook on the end, or a $2.25 Zip-It drain cleaning tool from Wal-Mart, or even a trusty plunger will do.